josefsbreakfast/Polaris-Protocol/🌒_2_Signs_Symptoms/🩻_Weirdness_Screening/README.md

 * preserve evidence before changing settings;
 * contact the relevant responsible body;
 * seek human support if the incident is distressing or high-stakes.

 ---

+## 🛑 Do Not Over-Test High-Stakes Systems

+Testing is useful.

+Over-testing can cause harm.

+Do not repeatedly test legal, medical, banking, immigration, safeguarding, employment, or essential access systems if failure could create:

+* lockouts;
+* fraud flags;
+* missed deadlines;
+* duplicate submissions;
+* overwritten records;
+* altered timestamps;
+* account freezes;
+* escalation against you;
+* or confusion about which version is authoritative.

+For high-stakes failures:

+1. preserve the failure state;
+2. screenshot or record once if safe;
+3. try one sensible alternate route;
+4. document what happened;
+5. escalate through a human or formal channel.

+Do not keep banging on a door that is turning your evidence into mush.

+---